EngrSaad2/Android-TV-Live-Stream/README.md

 By default, it displays content from a Sample Project that demonstrates Kentico Cloud features and best practices.
 This fully featured project contains marketing content for Dancing Goat – an imaginary chain of coffee shops.
 If you don't have your own Sample Project, any admin of a Kentico Cloud subscription can generate one.

-<b>Application Setup</b> \n
+<b>Application Setup</b> <br>
-Install Android Studio and the latest Android SDK tools.
+Install Android Studio and the latest Android SDK tools.<br>
-Clone or download the repository into a chosen folder.
+Clone or download the repository into a chosen folder.<br>
-Open the project in the IDE, let it install all the necessary libraries and tools.
+Open the project in the IDE, let it install all the necessary libraries and tools.<br>
-Create a virtual TV device, for example with specifications 1080p, and Android API 25.
+Create a virtual TV device, for example with specifications 1080p, and Android API 25.<br>
-Run the project witht the created TV device as a specified deployment target.
+Run the project witht the created TV device as a specified deployment target.<br>

 Content Administration
 Navigate to https://app.kenticocloud.com in your browser.
 Sign in with your credentials.